Healthcare & Health Insurance in Ecuador

 When we asked about emergency services, members in Ecuador wrote:

 "Hospitals are everywhere.
 I have three hospitals within 1 mile of my home in Cuenca.
 The public hospital is OK if you have lots of time and very little money and the issue is not life threatening.
 The private hospitals are every bit as good as in the US.
-I was in one just a week ago in fact (pneumonia)," explained one person living in Cuenca, Ecuador.
+I was in one just a week ago in fact (pneumonia)," explained one digital nomad living in Cuenca, Ecuador.

 " I am closest to a hospital that is a private hospital, and is less than a mile away.
 Another hospital about 2 miles away is also a private hospital.
 A public hospital is about 5 miles away.
 The quality of care at most hospitals is excellent, yet the public hospitals have a lower grade of care, a higher population waiting for service and because of the high volume of patiensts, a lower class service to the patient and a longer waiting period for service.
 The level of caring for the patient varies, with the highest level of caring at the private hospitals.
 The most expensive private hospitals charge a fraction of the price that you would pay in the United States.
 The level of care and the success of recovery is so much higher than in the United States in my opinion and in the opinion of both the local people and the expat population.
 In addition, there is a freedom of choice of medical care.
 So Cancer patients are not only offered Chemo, Radiation and Surgery.
-There are Natural Health healers, Homeopathy and many other practitioners with successful records of reversing serious life-threatening disease conditions. ," wrote one digital nomad living in Cuenca, Ecuador.
+There are Natural Health healers, Homeopathy and many other practitioners with successful records of reversing serious life-threatening disease conditions. ," explained one expat in Cuenca.

 "I live in Montañita, the middle of the Ecuador coast and the north of the province of Santa Elena.
 Closest hospital is one town away (Manglaralto).
 It is public.
-Better hospitals about 90 minutes south (Salinas, Santa Elena, Libertad) and World class medical three hours by car (Guayaquil)," remarked one member in Montanita.
+Better hospitals about 90 minutes south (Salinas, Santa Elena, Libertad) and World class medical three hours by car (Guayaquil)," remarked one global nomad in Montanita.

 Will I need to travel to see a specialist?